Sign up to our Newsletter

 The basic requirements to get into Columbia Law are a completed LSAC application, transcripts, test scores, recommendation letters, and a personal statement.

-4. Can I get into Columbia Law School with a 3.0 GPA?
+4. Can I Get Into Columbia Law School With a 3.0 GPA?

 5. What LSAT Score Do You Need for Columbia Law?

-You should aim for an LSAT score of 174 or higher to be a more competitive Columbia Law applicant.
+You should aim for an LSAT score of 173 or higher to be a more competitive Columbia Law applicant.

 6. What Is the Columbia Law Early Decision Acceptance Rate?

 Columbia doesn't release data on its Early Decision acceptance rate.
-However, there are advantages to applying through Early Decision: U.S. News states law schools may be more lenient with students with lower GPA or test scores who apply through Early Decision (meaning you may have a higher chance of admission).
+However, there are advantages to applying through Early Decision: U.S. News states law schools may be more lenient with students with lower GPAs or test scores who apply through Early Decision (meaning you may have a higher chance of admission).

 Get Into Law School at Columbia Today